What can the General Election teach us about marketing our businesses?

 - Find a place and a time for writing that works for you.
 I like to write in coffee shops and on trains, with distractions such as the phone and email turned off.
 That might not be right for you, but find out what is and stick to it

-Of course, you might genuinely lack the skills or desire to produce content, or be unable to do so consistently.
+Of course, you might genuinely lack the skills or desire to produce marketing for finance businesses, or be unable to do so consistently.
 And of course, you should “only do what only you can do.”
 If that’s the case, then find an alternative, train a member of your team or outsource your content production.

 On that note, our number is 0115 815 7770, although on second thoughts, if you would like to know more about our content writing services, it might be better if you emailed: [email protected]; I’ve been up all night and it’s time for some sleep!